New digital resource

 Sydney-based creative technology studio Cypha Interactive developed a beautifully illustrated interface which allows you to explore the elements for each plant type.
 The foreground and background images move, mimicking a camera panning along a scene.

-Within the exhibition, the interactive has proven to be an intergenerational activity, with younger family members drawing their older relatives into the experience.
+Within the exhibition, the interactive proved to be an intergenerational activity, with younger family members drawing their older relatives into the experience.
 In this way they share both familiar and new ways of seeing and understanding.